gioui/giouiorg/content/doc/architecture/input.md

 <{{files/architecture/main.go}}[/START DRAWQUEUELOOP OMIT/,/END DRAWQUEUELOOP OMIT/]

 Let's make the button change it's position every second.
-We can use a select to wait for events from the window and the external source at the same time.
 We'll use a [`Ticker`](https://golang.org/pkg/time#Ticker) as an example external change.
-Once we have modified the state we need to notify the window to retrigger rendering with [`w.Invalidate()`](https://gioui.org/app#Window.Invalidate).
+We use locks to protect the state and once we have modified the state we need to notify the window to retrigger rendering with [`w.Invalidate()`](https://gioui.org/app#Window.Invalidate).

 <{{files/architecture/external.go}}[/START LOOP OMIT/,/END LOOP OMIT/]